-We would love to welcome you any Saturday for church at 11am.
 We are on Sylvania Avenue just west of Franklin Park Mall.

 Theological Hmm: The purpose of all of the signs of Christ’s coming is not to make us sign-watchers.
 The purpose of the signs is to lead us to a deeper, richer, fuller relationship with Jesus.
 May it be so with each one of us. - Mark Finley

-Other ministries of Toledo First:
+Other Ministries of Toledo First